radhikajunitipaly/featureVectorBuilder/README.md

-# automodelling
+# featureVectorBuilder
-Automodelling is a project to generate Domain Model Class Diagram based on NLP of project description
+featureVectorBuilder is a project to generate Feature Vector of a given input text file.
+Feature vector is used as input to AutoWeka which would generate the Model that will be plugged into project that generates UML diagrams using ArgoUML.
+To test the project, compile and run the file named feature_merged.java